boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

 : Provides a domain name of the server per {{Section 3.3 of !I-D.ietf-opsawg-tacacs-tls13}}.

 'sni-enabled':
 : Controls activation of Server Name Indication (SNI) ({{Section 3 of !RFC6066}}).
-This paramter can be used only if a domain name is provided.
+This parameter can be used only if a domain name is provided.

 'client-identity':
 : Specifies the identity credentials that the client may present when